maxtwotouch/iGym/web-app/README.md

 3. Backend: Django app that serves the API and handles the database.
 Uses gunicorn as the WSGI server.
 And gunicorn with uvicorn workers for ASGI (Asynchronous Server Gateway Interface) to handle websockets.
 4. Redis: A caching server that is used by Django channels to handle websockets.
 More performance and scalability than using in-memory caching.
 Also used by Django to cache data and sessions storage.
 This is done to reduce the load on the database and to allow for caching of data.
 5. Postgres: A database server that is used by Django to store data.
 It is a relational database that is used to store the data for the app.
 Again, more performance and scalability than using SQLite.
 Uses a volume to persist data.

-## TODOs for docker:
-- [ ] Find a way to handle SSL certificates for Nginx.
-Currently, it is set to use self-signed certificates.
-This is not recommended for production use.
-You can use Let's Encrypt to get free SSL certificates.
-This is a bit tricky to set up, but there are many tutorials online.
-You can also use a reverse proxy like Traefik or Caddy to handle SSL certificates automatically.
-- [ ] When a new Postgres database is created (empty), we want to migrate the database automatically.
-We then also want to fill the database with some initial data.
-This is done by running the `python manage.py migrate` and `python manage.py loaddata exercises.json`.
-Potentially a CI/CD issue.
-- [ ] Set up CI/CD for automatic deployment to Heroku, with traffic routed through Cloudflare.

 ## Running frontend and backend in docker production environment:
 - Build the production docker images and run the containers detached `docker compose up -d --build`